segmentio/segment-docs/src/legal/privacy.md

     data and online activity data described above) over time across our Service and other sites and services or your interaction with our emails, and use that information to serve ads that they think will interest you.
-These ads are known as \"interest-based advertisements.\" You can learn more about your choices for limiting interest-based advertising, in the Advertising choices section below.
+These ads are known as "interest-based advertisements."
+You can learn more about your choices for limiting interest-based advertising, in the Advertising choices section below.

-**Compliance and protection.
-We may use your personal information to:**
+**Compliance and protection.** We may use your personal information to:

 -   protect our, your or others' rights, privacy, safety or property (including by making and defending legal claims);